 I would go for one of these chocolate quinoa muffins in a heartbeat right now but they are all gone.
-We ate some, kids-neighbours ate some and friends-neighbours ate some.
-Honestly, I do not run with a tray of freshly baked goodies in my hands, towel on a shoulder and tripping on Lego offering muffins to whoever comes in the door.
+We ate some, kids-neighbors ate some and friends-neighbors ate some.
+Honestly, I do not run with a tray of freshly baked goodies in my hands, towel on a shoulder, and tripping on Lego offering muffins to whoever comes in the door.

 I know we love our clean food but not everybody does.
 And I do not want to see sour faces or worse than that it goes to waste, honestly.
-I do not throw away my hard earned $ organic food, period.
+I do not throw away my hard-earned $ organic food, period.
 I always cringe inside when someone wants to try my treat.
-You either get someone loving black bean brownies recipe or spitting healthy gingerbread fudge.
-Just the way it is.
-I’m sure you get it.

 But these chocolate quinoa babies were gone in a matter of hours.

 I used plain cooked quinoa, not flakes and not grinded.
-I always try to go the simplest route first.
+I always try to go the simplest route first, only simpler is using uncooked like I do in quinoa granola bars.
 I just hate extra special items like quinoa flakes or washing an extra appliance.
 Then I thought to make chocolate muffins.
 Considering quinoa does have a unique taste, chocolate is a great candidate to hide it.

 To further mask the quinoa taste I added coconut oil and coconut flakes.
 That always works plus makes muffins moist.

 I decided to keep chocolate quinoa muffins gluten free because the whole point of quinoa muffins is meant to be gluten free, I think.
 I could add whole wheat flour and muffins would be bigger and fluffier but that would make whole wheat chocolate muffins.
 I wanted moist and denser muffin but yet soft.
-So, I used almond meal instead.
+So, I used almond meal instead; which is quickly becoming one of my favorite flours.